fidgetcoding/task-maxxing/README.md

 # task-maxxing

-> Perfect bidirectional task sync between Obsidian, Notion, and Morgen — a DIY kit.
+> Perfect bidirectional task organization & syncing-system between Obsidian, Notion, and Morgen — a DIY kit.

 **task-maxxing** is an opinionated pipeline that keeps your tasks in sync across the three apps where knowledge workers actually live: Obsidian (the canonical file store), Notion